Persistent, intense sexual urges and hard-to-control sexual behavior are two of the most common symptoms of what some call ‘sex addiction.’

 - experiencing significant distress and conflicts in your life due to your sexual urges and behaviors

-This is a key sign of compulsive sexual behavior.
+This is a key sign of compulsive sexual behavior or what some may refer to as sex addiction.

-People who have identified as having sex addiction admit to having a hard time controlling their sexual impulses and behaviors.
-This is, in fact, a symptom of CSBD.
+People who have identified as having sex addiction admit to facing a hard time controlling their sexual impulses and behaviors.
+But this is, in fact, a symptom of CSBD.

 In other words, when you live with compulsive sexual behavior disorder, you might want to stop or avoid certain sexual behaviors but find yourself unable to do so.

 This is different for someone who, for example, has a high sex drive but no compulsive sexual behavior.
-They can avoid, postpone, control, and interrupt any sexual urges or behaviors.
+Someone with a high libido can avoid, postpone, control, and interrupt any sexual urges or behaviors if they need to.

-For example, if you live with CSBD, you might feel the urge to watch pornography.
+But if you live with CSBD, you might feel the urge to watch pornography.
 You would give in to this urge even if that means missing a day of work or school, or disturbing someone else.
+You cannot control the urge to watch porn even if it harms you in any way.

 In this same case, someone who doesn’t have compulsive sexual behavior disorder might feel the same urge.
-They can postpone it for after work or another day, though.
+They really want to watch porn but they can postpone this urge for after work or another day, though.

 When you live with compulsive sexual behavior, you might find yourself constantly preoccupied with sexual thoughts and fantasies.
 Even if you make an effort to focus on something else, these thoughts usually prevail.